hrfee/jfa-go-wiki/content/docs/backups.md

 Visit Settings > Backups to enable scheduled backups, set the frequency of the backups (every *n* minutes), and the number of most recent backups to keep.

+Data corruption might happen after an update, so it's wise to keep a backup from the previous version.
+Enable "Keep 1 backup from each previous version" to do so.
+The "keep n backups" option will delete the oldest per-version backups but leave the most recent one.

 ## List backups
 Press the "Backups" button at the top of Settings.
 A list of all stored backups will be shown.